VirgoSun914/VirgoSun914/README.md

 - 👋 Hi, I’m @VirgoSun914
-- 👀 I’m interested in Graphic Design/Digital Art
+- 🎨 I’m interested in Graphic Design/Digital Art
-- 🌱 I’m currently learning CRYPTOART/NFTs
+- 📖 I’m currently learning CRYPTOART/NFTs
-- 💞️ I’m looking to collaborate on Cryptography/NFTs/Crypto Art
+- 🤝 looking to collaborate on Cryptography/NFTs/Crypto Art
-- 📫 How to reach me tylerhebert86@gmail.com
+- ✉ How to reach me tylerhebert86@gmail.com

 <!---
 VirgoSun914/VirgoSun914 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.